-Most international students wanting to study in Australia require a student visa.
+All International students wanting to study in Australia require a student visa.
 Some other visa holders are also eligible to study as international students in Australia.
-Many students apply for a visa themselves on-line or via the Australian Diplomatic Mission in their country.
+Many students apply for a visa themselves on-line.
 The visa application process can be complicated and for students from some countries it may better to submit an application with the assistance of an accredited agent due their familiarity and experience in the field.
-You should check with Byron Yoga Centre in Australia for their accredited agents in your country.
+You can check with Byron Yoga Centre in Australia for their accredited agents in your country.

-In order to apply for a student visa you will need a valid passport, an electronic Confirmation of Enrolment (eCoE) and any other documentation required by the Australian diplomatic post with which you lodge your application.
+In order to apply for a student visa you will need a valid passport, an electronic Confirmation of Enrolment (eCoE) and other documentation required by the Department of Home Affairs in Australia.
 You must ensure to allow enough time for processing between lodging your application and the start of your training course, as it can be a lengthy process depending on your country of origin.
 It is YOUR responsibility to arrange your visa before you arrive in Australia.

-Department of Immigration and Citizenship (DIAC)
+Department of Home Affairs (Immigration)

-The Australian Government's Department of Immigration and Citizenship provides comprehensive information about student visa requirements and the application process, as well as application document checklists to assist you with your application.
+The Australian Government's Department of Home Affairs provides comprehensive information about student visa requirements and the application process, as well as application document checklists to assist you with your application.

 Visit their website for the latest information.